silverstone-i/nap-serv/README.md

 `nap-serv` is the backend server for a PERN-stack project-based cost management platform.
 It supports multi-tenant operations, project budgeting vs. actual cost tracking, double-entry accounting, and centralized user authentication via `nap_users`.

+Dynamic route loading was deprecated in favor of static registration to support ESM testing with Jest.

 ## Features

 - 🧑‍💼 Multi-tenant architecture with per-tenant PostgreSQL schemas